foguinhoperuca/alura-shell-script-devops/grafana-telegraf-monitoramento/README.md

 - stress-ng: can stress various subsystems of a computer.
 It can stress load CPU, cache, disk, memory, socket and pipe I/O, scheduling and much more.

+# Conf Influxdb3 #

+Should you configure it as a service in /etc/systemd/system/influxdb3.service

 # Goals #